biblenerd/awesome-bible-developer-resources/README.md

 - [Awesome Bible Data](https://github.com/jcuenod/awesome-bible-data) &mdash; List of biblical data including translations, tagged original language texts, second temple literature, early church writings, dictionaries, and cross references.

 - [Awesome Bible NLP](https://github.com/BibleNLP/awesome-bible-nlp) &mdash; A curated list of resources dedicated to Biblical Natural Language Processing (NLP).

+- [Biblical Humanities Dashboard](http://biblicalhumanities.org/dashboard/) &mdash; This dashboard lists available data resources that are important for digital biblical humanities.
+Very well organized (bluntly, I probably would not have made this list had I found this dashboard before I started compiling this&mdash;or I would have only documented formats).

 - [Hackathon.Bible](https://hackathon.bible) &mdash; A resource site with Bible texts and datasets for building apps and new innovations for Bible engagement.